Szpadel/MoM-Gw/README.md

 - Timeout handling for upstream API calls

 ## Current Limitations
-- Streaming responses (`"stream": true`) are unsupported and return HTTP 400 errors
 - Limited to chat completion endpoints (no embeddings, images, or other modalities)
 - No authentication, rate limiting, or production hardening
 - Static configuration requiring service restart for changes